mikiw/DexProtocol/README.md

             const order = action.input.target

             // TODO: Implement required checks like expiration time is higher than the current time
-            // tokens need to be on allowlist,
-            // isActive must be true, isFilled must be false and txId needs to be unique.
+            // tokens need to be on allowlist, isFilled must be false and txId needs to be unique.
             // TODO: If check will fail throw new ContractError.
             // TODO: Add order to registry.